RubenGomez1990/YourDownload/README.md

 7. Having some troubles with the media player for the recent download.
 Used again stack overflow or Copilot for the code.

+8. Couldn't do the part of m3u files or selecting the download speed.
+Tried for a while but was impossible for me.

 Personal notes: I'm having so much trouble with this task.
 I'm working at a company and its hard for me to follow the big quantity of time you need for studying and understanding it.
 I mean, i will do my best effort but probably i will need some help.
 Can you give me some recomendations?
 There is a lot of code used here that aren't in the theory of the moodle, i've been using lot of time for investigation but i think that using other codes won't help me because i'm not getting the full concepts.
 I will improve, for sure but this task was extremely hard.
 I've figured some methods or